vanyle/vectarine/README.md

   - 🚀 Performance: Render millions of entities at 60 fps
 - 🌍 Reach a wide audience
   - 🌐 Supports the Web, Windows, Linux, MacOS
-  - 📦 Distribute your game by sharing only 2 files with a small size footprint.
+  - 📦 Distribute your game by sharing a zip with a small size footprint.
   - 📖 Free and open-source

 ## Getting started making games